 - Most content helps you learn financial literacy: With other money and investing platforms, little emphasis is placed on personal finance education.
 Finny’s main goal is to improve your money skills and making smarter money and investing decisions.

 - No advertisements: You want get promotional emails to buy special products and apps that are expensive.
 One of my “pet peeves” in the newsletter industry is buying a $100 entry-level product and getting endless emails to subscribe to a $1,000-a-year newsletter that you can’t afford or is too risky when you can only invest small amounts of money.
 Finny costs money to join but you won’t see ads in the platform or emails.

 - No real-time coaching: Finny doesn’t offer live financial coaching with personal advice.
 If you need serious money help, you should schedule a meeting with a local financial planner.
 However, you can find lots of information on a variety of topics.
 The annual subscription fee ($99) can cost less than a single session with a money coach who might provide the same information if you need guidance but already have a basic plan.

 - No free plan option: You need to join Finny Premium to use the many features mentioned in this review.
-The 7-day free trial can be sufficient time to see if Finny can help improve your finances.
+The 30-day trial period can be sufficient time to see if Finny can help improve your finances.
 Make sure you visit the money guides, ask finance questions, and try the research tools during the free trial.

 Who Should Join Finny?